openshift/origin/docs/proposals/shared-quota.md

 	Overall kapi.ResourceQuotaStatus

 	// ByNamespace slices the usage by namespace.
 This division allows for quick resolution of
-	// deletion reconcilation inside of a single namespace without requiring a recalculation
+	// deletion reconciliation inside of a single namespace without requiring a recalculation
 	// across all namespaces.
 This map can be used to pull the deltas for a given namespace.
 	ByNamespace map[string]kapi.ResourceQuotaStatus
 }